 There are numerous reduced alcohol beverages, such as beer and sparkling juices, on the market.
 These beverages are designed primarily to be an alternative to drinking alcohol for people who still want to experience social activities where alcohol is typically consumed.

-- Sparkling waters and mineral waters can be used
+- Numerous sparkling waters and mineral waters can be used in place of alcohol.

-- Soda, juice, or even coffee may be an alternative
+- Some individuals may find that the use of soda, juice, or even coffee may be an alternative to drinking alcohol in social situations.

 The goal for someone drinking these nonalcoholic beverages is to stimulate the ritual of drinking without consuming alcohol.
 Someone in recovery from an alcohol use disorder would not be encouraged even to attempt to reproduce the ritual of drinking alcohol for fear that this activity would be a trigger for relapse.